Paul Ludwig Ewald von Kleist: Trial and death

-On 13 November 1954 Kleist died of heart failure in Vladimir Central Prison.
-He was the most senior ranking soldier among the German prisoners of war in the Soviet Union to die in Russian captivity.
+On 13 November 1954, Kleist died of heart failure in Vladimir Central Prison.
+He was the most senior-ranking soldier among the German prisoners of war in the Soviet Union to die in Russian captivity.
 Kleist was buried at the Prince Vladimir cemetery near the prison walls.

 In October 1955, after German Chancellor Konrad Adenauer's visit to Moscow, the Soviet Union repatriated the remaining 14,000 German prisoners of war convicted of war crimes.
 Kleist's body was exhumed, dressed in a field marshal's uniform and sent home to Germany.
+Kleist had two sons, Johannes Jürgen Christoph Ewald and Hugo Edmund Christoph Heinrich.